aj7tt/A-Tour-of-JavaScript/jQuery/README.md

-## Adding jQuery to Your Web Page using Google CDN
+## Adding jQuery to Web Page using Google CDN

 ```
 <head>